 Sharlene has also been involved in commissions for the lever harp by numerous Canadian composers such as John Beckwith, Bruce Mather, Nancy Telfer, Evelyne Datl, Kirk Elliott, William Beauvais, Rodney Sharman as well as South American harpist Alfredo Rolando Ortiz.

 Sharlene tours internationally giving concerts, workshops, masterclasses and adjudications.
-She has performed in numerous festivals and concert series across North America and in Europe including Celtica and the Workshop Internazionale di Arpa (Italy), Musicora (Paris, France), Festival of the Sound (Parry Sound, ON), World Harp Congress (Vancouver, BC) Harpcon (St. Louis, MO), The Harp Gathering Festival (Ohio, USA) and Vancouver Island Musicfest (BC), International Divas Concert Series (Toronto, ON).
+She has performed in numerous festivals and concert series across North America and in Europe including Celtica and the Workshop Internazionale di Arpa (Italy), Musicora (Paris, France), Festival of the Sound (Parry Sound, ON), World Harp Congress (Vancouver, BC) Harpcon (St. Louis, MO), The Harp Gathering Festival (Ohio, USA) and Vancouver Island Musicfest (BC), Stratford Summer Music Festival (Stratford, ON), International Divas Concert Series (Toronto, ON).

-Sharlene is on the music faculties of Wilfred Laurier University, University of Guelph and York University teaching both Classical and lever harps.
+Sharlene is on the music faculties of York University, University of Guelph and Wilfred Laurier University teaching both Classical and lever harps.
 Her own performance degree is from the University of Toronto where she studied with the eminent Judy Loman, O.C..
-Sharlene is Principal Harpist with the Guelph, Kingston, and Oakville Symphonies.
+Sharlene is Principal Harpist with the Kingston, Guelph, and Oakville Symphonies.